Frequently Asked Questions

 To settle a boundary dispute can my neighbor and I agree on the location legally?

 Quite often agreed property lines are the best solution for settling disputed boundaries.
 This action may settle long term disputes, keep the peace in the community, and allow you to live in harmony.
 A formal boundary agreement should be described, witnessed, signed, and recorded.
-Having a surveyor draft a plat depicting this agreement is the simplest solution.
-It may also be necessary to exchange quit claim deeds to clarify title along agreed boundaries.
+Having a surveyor draft a plat depicting this agreement is the best solution.
+A real estate attorney will be needed to create the deed and agreement documents to be filed with the county recorder.
+The local village or city authorities will also be involved to assure compliance with zoning regulations.

 Though the courts hold the surveyor to be an expert in matters of boundaries and will hold the testimony and opinions of the surveyor in high regards, the surveyor is not the final word in the case of disputed boundaries.
 A surveyor provides an opinion as to where the location of the bounds lie and accepts liability for this opinion but the surveyor is not the final word in boundaries nor is the surveyor a hired gun to force boundaries upon other parties.
 Any person has the right to contest any matter before the courts.
 The final word in boundary matters falls to the courts and their assigns.